Safely Stop A Dog Fight

 4 Use a Vest or Bandana on your Dog

-If you have an unpredictable dog, it might be a good idea that other dog walkers are warned to keep their own dogs away.
+If you have an unpredictable dog, it is a good idea to warn other dog walkers to keep their own dogs away.

 My personal experience is that I have a rescue dog who will react if he feels that he is in any sort of danger.
-Obviously, he is always leashed but other dog owners let their dogs approach him.
+Consequently, if a boisterous dog approaches off-leash, my dog immediately feels anxious.

 It is not always possible to verbally alert someone to keep their dog away.